littledan/import-map-feature-tests/README.md

 ## Example scenarios

-*All browser names have been changed in the following examples; any resemblance to currently developed browsers is purely accidental.*
+*Any resemblance to currently developed browsers is purely accidental.*

 Let's imagine that there are three popular rendering engines under active development: Mosaic, Lynx, and HotJava.
 They're all doing a great job participating in web standards, implementing emerging standards when it makes sense, rapidly distributing new browser versions to web users, etc. However, sometimes, one ships a feature before another.